iamznetwork/zeus/README.md

-# WarpDrive submission for IAM-Z
+# WarpDrive submission for IAM-Z and Zeus

 Peace of mind in the age of web 3.0

 - https://twitter.com/2bonahill
 - iamz.network (main website - under construction)
-- iamzeus.io (for the password and identity manager - under construction)
+- iamzeus.io (for the password and identity manager Zeus - under construction)

 ### Status, description and current progress